From the Serenissima to the City of gods

 - The city of Lecce (from Brindisi), a major site for Baroque architecture.

-- The visit of Hvar, Dubrovnik and Kotor, three unmissable spots in the Adriatic.
+- Visit Hvar, Dubrovnik and Kotor, three unmissable spots in the Adriatic.

-- The possibility of visiting Athens (before your cruise) and Venice (after your cruise).
+- The possibility of visiting Venice (before your cruise) and Athens (after your cruise).

 - Staterooms & Suites